Back

 Solution : Driving user retention through behavioural UX

-I redesigned the refund decision-making screen after the conclusion that this was more than a UI issue, it was more of a behavioural decision making problem.
-I approached the solution by focusing on information clarity, visual distinction, and persuasive design
+I redesigned the refund decision-making screen after the key insights from the quick research (Cognitive Walkthrough and Operational team interviews) I did on my end with current users that this was more than a UI issue, it was more of a behavioural decision making problem.

-I redesigned the refund decision-making screen after the conclusion that this was more than a UI issue, it was more of a behavioural decision making problem.
-I approached the solution by focusing on information clarity, visual distinction, and persuasive design
+So I approached the solution by focusing on information clarity, visual distinction, and persuasive design

 Discovery & research

 This was a quick project with high urgency, so I prioritized research that directly informs design instead of long discovery.
+Two areas that I focused on were:

 Here the idea was to identify why users ignored the my wallet refund option despite its benefits.